cxong/cxong.github.io/_posts/2022-01-22-rpg-game-loops.md

 Health is an unforgiving energy system because the penalties for losing it are harsh - your party dies and you lose the game!
 But it is not the only type of energy, and the penalties don't need to be as harsh for it to work. **Mana**, or MP, is also common.
 For magic-focused characters, fighting without mana is much harder, which is a strong incentive for returning to town.

-A side note on restoration items: they can alleviate the harshness of energy penalties, but usually they are expensive, so that they don't completely overwhelm the energy system.
+A side note on restoration items: they can alleviate the harshness of energy penalties, but usually they are expensive, so that they don't completely bypass the energy system.

 # Encumbrance 🧳

 Loot is a big part of many RPGs.
 Many older RPGs had limits on how many things a character could carry, due to technical constraints.
 But others set limits deliberately, so that characters could not loot items indefinitely, and must return to town to sell excess loot.

-*Diablo*, more than any other RPG, [focuses on inventory management and looting](https://www.gamedeveloper.com/design/a-night-with-the-devil) to drive its game loop.
+*Diablo* in particular, [focuses on inventory management and looting](https://www.gamedeveloper.com/design/a-night-with-the-devil) to drive its game loop.
 A typical dungeon run will have the player pick up mostly useless items, return to town to sell them off, and only occasionally do other things typically done in RPG towns - heal and recover, buy restoration items, upgrade equipment.
 This focus on looting was done to focus the game on the excitement of finding rare items.

 ![loot loop](https://raw.githubusercontent.com/cxong/cxong.github.io/master/_posts/loot_loop.jpg)